top of page

 • Do you have a mortgage pre-approval letter?

-You can forget which questions to ask when buying a house if you're caught up in the thrill of house hunting.
-If you own a pet and are shopping for a condo, make sure the homeowners' organization accepts them.
-Let's imagine you want to live in a trendy downtown neighborhood, but you want to start a family in a few years.
+Or, let's imagine you want to live in a trendy downtown neighbourhood, but you want to start a family in a few years.
 Will this community still meet your needs?
 It's always a good idea to think about the type of home you want and the area you want to live in before you start looking.

 Also keep in mind that getting a home loan approved saves time for everyone by verifying that you, as the buyer, can truly afford the home and follow through on an offer.